nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Filtering internship applications by status : `filter`

-Filters all internship applications based on their status, using `p` for "Progress", `r` for "Rejected" and `o` for "Offered".
+Want to see who you're still waiting on and who's given you an offer? `filter` filters all internship applications based on their status, using `p` for "Progress", `r` for "Rejected" and `o` for "Offered".

 Format: `filter STATUS`, where `STATUS` must be either `p`, `o` or `r` or their capitalised counterparts